 The Port envisions the entire Terminal 46 site as a flexible maritime transportation facility, with marine cargo and cruise sharing a site.
 The Port understands that the NWSA will use the NWSA Facility (i.e., the property adjacent to the Port Area) for marine cargo operations during the term of the Agreement.
-The Port will use and access the T46 Cruise Facility in connection with management and coordination of Off-Season and Non-cruise Day use.
 T46 Cruise Facility operations will share the primary T46 roadway access with other common T46 uses.
 Coordination of overall T46 site usage between the Partner, the Port, and the NWSA (including access, utilities, common areas, etc.) will be required.